Cornered #2

 The photo depicts a detail of the façade of the Chiesa del Gesù Nuovo (also known as Chiesa della Trinità Maggiore) – Church of the New Jesus; aka: Church of the Greater Trinity.

-The façade belonged originally to the Palazzo Sanseverino – Sanseverino Palace – completed in 1470, though none of the owners of the palace was very fortunate with it, having all of them at some point or another lost it, either because of financial or political disasters, until between 1580 and 1601 it came into the hands of the Jesuit Order, who decided it would be transformed into a church, leaving the façade intact and building the holy edifice behind it.
+The façade belonged originally to the Palazzo Sanseverino – Sanseverino Palace – completed in 1470, though none of the owners of the palace was very fortunate with it, having all of them at some point or another lost it, because of financial or political disasters, until between 1580 and 1601 it came into the hands of the Jesuit Order, who decided it would be transformed into a church, leaving the façade intact and building the holy edifice behind it.

 The original entrance to the palace became also the main entrance of the church, but its austere character was modified at the end of the 17th century by baroque marmoreal additions in the form of bas-reliefs, an interrupted upper-frieze with a heraldic coat-of-arms flanked by two putti and two larger angels on the sides of the frieze.